Sedation Dentistry in Austin

 By administering differing concentrations of sedatives, we can induce a patient into mild to deep sedation.
 These are various states of calm, ranging from relaxed and slightly sleepy to completely unconscious.

-The use of dental sedation puts patients at ease, reduces avoidance of dental treatment, increases cooperation, and enables dentists to get more work done in fewer appointments.
+The use of dental sedation puts patients at ease, reduces avoidance of dental treatment, increases cooperation, and enables dentists to get more dental work done in fewer appointments.
+Sedation dentistry allows our patients with dental anxiety or dental phobia to have a painless experience.

 Oral Conscious Sedation

 A conscious form of sedation is when the patient remains fully awake and responsive to their surroundings while they are sedated.
+It is a form of painless dentistry.
 However, they are much more relaxed and may feel sleepy, or in a dream-like state.

 If you feel very relaxed and drowsy, you may drift off to sleep, but you can be easily awoken.